-Information from a temporary information file may only be furnished to Department members and other law enforcement agencies on a need-to-know basis and consistent with the Records Maintenance and Release Policy.
-A need-to-know basis means information that may be used in the prevention of gang-related activity or information concerning the investigation of gang-related crimes.
+Information from a temporary information file may only be furnished to department members and other law enforcement agencies on a need-to-know basis and consistent with the Records Maintenance and Release Policy.

-When an inquiry is made by the parent or guardian of a juvenile as to whether that juvenile's name is in a temporary information file, such information should be provided by the Gang Unit supervisor or authorized supervisor responsible for the temporary information file, unless there is good cause to believe that the release of such information might jeopardize an ongoing criminal investigation.
+When an inquiry is made by the parent or guardian of a juvenile as to whether that juvenile's name is in a temporary information file, such information should be provided by the supervisor responsible for the temporary information file, unless there is good cause to believe that the release of such information might jeopardize an ongoing criminal investigation.

-421.8 CRIMINAL STREET GANGS
+426.7 CRIMINAL STREET GANGS

-The Department should ensure that there are an appropriate number of Department members who can:
+The Criminal Investigations Bureau supervisor should ensure that there are an appropriate number of department members who can:

 - (a) Testify as experts on matters related to criminal street gangs, and maintain an above average familiarity with: - 1.
 Any organization, associate or group of three or more persons that meets the definition of a criminal street gang under Penal Code § 186.22(f). - 2.
-Identification of a person as a criminal street gang member and criminal street gang-related crimes. - The California Street Terrorism Enforcement and Prevention Act (Penal Code § 186.21 et seq.), associated crimes and what defines a criminal street gang (Penal Code § 186.22).
+Identification of a person as a criminal street gang member and criminal street gang-related crimes. - 3.
+The California Street Terrorism Enforcement and Prevention Act (Penal Code § 186.21 et seq.), associated crimes and what defines a criminal street gang (Penal Code § 186.22).